I received my medical education at Armed Forces Medical College, Pune, India.

 Currently my practice is limited to:

-- Medication Assisted Addiction Therapy
+- Medication Assisted Therapy for Opioids and Alcohol Addiction

 I started my anesthesia practice in 1995, in a small town called Oneida, North of Knoxville, at the Scott County Hospital.
 I left Tennessee when I was accepted for a pain fellowship at the University of Pittsburgh.

 Since then I have practiced mostly as an anesthesiologist in the states of Pennsylvania, Kentucky, Texas, and Missouri, … with limited consultations for pain management, primarily doing nerve blocks.

 I have also attended law school … at the Texas Wesleyan University in Fort Worth, Texas; and I am a licensed attorney in the state of Texas.

 I returned to Tennessee in 2008 to start my own medical practice dedicated to outpatient pain management.
 Due to changes in rules and regulations and inadequate reimbursement for the increased work that involved, … I decided not to register my clinic as a pain management facility, and to comply with the current laws I closed my chronic pain management practice.

 I now offer Medication Assisted Addiction Treatment for opioid and alcohol addiction.